Amerisleep vs. iComfort Mattress Reviews

 Amerisleep mattresses provide a range of support and comfort options from firm to soft.
 Different models appeal to sleepers with different preferences and preferred sleeping positions.

-For the stomach and back sleepers, there is the firmer AS1 and AS2.
-The AS2, in particular, works well for heavyweight sleepers who prefer a firmer surface.
+For the stomach and back sleepers, there are the firmer AS1 and AS2.
+The AS2 provides slightly more cushioning with zoned support.
 The AS4 and AS5 with their impressive conformability and light support appeal to the needs of side and combination sleepers.
 In the middle stands the AS3 with the support and comfortability for couples and those who prefer a medium-feel mattress.
 With Amerisleep, it’s a matter of finding the right balance for each person or couple.

 iComfort mattresses are made by Serta, a company that’s been in the mattress industry since 1931.
 Their iComfort mattresses with their gel memory foam technology are their latest mattress innovation.
 Serta also offers a long line of sleep-related products from adjustable bed frames and memory foam pillows to crib mattresses.